vuejs/vuex/docs/en/api.md

     An object where each entry's key is the action name and the value is either

     1. A mutation name string; or
-    2. A thunk action creator function.
+    2. A function which will receive the store as the first argument, followed by additional payload arguments.

-    Vuex will process these entries and create the actual callable action functions and expose them on the `actions` property of the instance.
+    Vuex will process these entries and create the actual callable action functions and expose them on the `actions` property of the store.

     If passing in an Array of Objects, these objects will be automatically merged together into one final object.